molotov-drinkers/expansionists/codebase/rust/src/globe/coordinates_system/rust_populate_heat_map/readme.md

 ### Technical Details

 The inconsistent behavior during function calls suggests potential race conditions or thread safety issues in the gdext library implementation.
+Seems like the Arc locks might be not working.

 ### Observations